ihsanfullstack/ucdproject/README.md

 I would also like to fully build out the search our site functionality and then include in this a seperate html page which would display content on the site that contained key words that a user searched for - this I think is helpful for the person who goes there with a clear outcome in mind and doesn't want to browse.

+On further retrospect I would have liked to have built a modal feature or similar which would serve the user with upcoming show dates.
+I would have liked to included this on the pages that weren't the upcominggigs page, so as to allow them to explore other dates without navigating to the upcoming show page.

 ### Technologies Used

 Bootstrap, used to style everything, minimal CSS used (embedded) - https://getbootstrap.com/